-The following 6 items are considered to have been accurately verified if the student/parent properly used the IRS Data Retrieval Tool to import taxpayer financial information into the FAFSA record.
-This is evidenced by a "02" response code in the "IRS/DRT Flag" field on the 2020-2021 ISIR.
+The first 6 data fields below are considered to have been accurately verified if the student/parent properly used the IRS Data Retrieval Tool to import taxpayer financial information into the FAFSA record.
+This is evidenced by a "02" response code in the "IRS/DRT Flag" field on the 2023-2024 ISIR.